 A small Cessna 172 takes off and lands at approximately 70 MPH.
 You can read our suggestions for a good cruising altitude for a Cessna 172 here.

-We’ve categorized the aircraft into small private, commercial airliners, and military.
-As you can see from the tables below, there is a very large range in top speeds between the various classifications of planes.
+We’ve organized the aircraft into three categories: small private, commercial airliners, and military.
+The tables below highlight the significant variation in top speeds across these different classifications of planes.

 Top Speeds of Popular Small Private Aircraft